-GDPR enforcement and penalties
+GDPR penalties and fines

 - Up to €10 million, or 2% annual global turnover – whichever is higher.

-- Up to €20 million, or 4% annual global turnover – whichever is higher
+- Up to €20 million, or 4% annual global turnover – whichever is higher.

-Infringements of the organisation’s obligations, including data security breaches, will be subject to the lower level, whereas infringements of an individual’s privacy rights will be subject to the higher level.
+Infringements of the organisation’s obligations, including reporting of data security breaches, will be subject to the lower level, whereas infringements of an individual’s privacy rights will be subject to the higher level.

-- The nature, gravity and duration of the infringement;
+- The nature, gravity, and duration of the infringement.

-- The intentional or negligent character of the infringement;
+- The intentional or negligent character of the infringement.

-- Any action taken by the organisation to mitigate the damage suffered by individuals;
+- Any action taken by the organisation to mitigate the damage suffered by individuals.

-- Any previous infringements by the organisation or data processor;
+- Any previous infringements by the organisation or data processor.

-- The degree of cooperation with the supervisory authority to remedy the infringement;
+- The degree of cooperation with the supervisory authority to remedy the infringement.

-- The types of personal data involved;
+- The types of personal data involved.

-Learn more about the steps you need to take to prepare for the GDPR and demonstrate compliance >>
+Learn more about the steps you need to take to comply with the GDPR

 Liability for damages